msiden/gold_thief/README.md

     - [x] Die if caught by miner
     - [ ] Use stun gun (add bonus points!)
     - [ ] Ride elevator
+        - Make elevator move
+        - Miners can choose to wait for elevators
     - [x] Empty gold in truck and collect points
     - [x] Kill miners if hitting with gold sack
 - [ ] Design lots of mines